Dr. Roger VeldmanProfessor of Engineering

 Roger Veldman joined the faculty at Hope College in 1998.
-He teaches the engineering design capstone sequence and is currently serving as the chair of the department of engineering.
+He teaches the engineering design capstone sequence.

 Areas of Expertise